AlbertMietus/MESS/SoftwareCompetence/LeanEngineering/BDD_TDD/UncleBobList.rst

 Uncle Bob has several video's on TDD & BDD.
 There are **11** video's on TDD and **3** on BDD.

-This list is part of the blog on :ref:`startingWithBDD+TDD`
+This list is part of the blog on :ref:`startingBTDD`

 TDD
 ===